CDLUC3/dash/user-guide.md

 ![landing page](https://raw.githubusercontent.com/CDLUC3/dash/gh-pages/images/userguide/landing.jpg)

+See our [User Guide on Downloading Data](http://cdlu3.github.io/dash/download-guide) for more information.

 ## Depositing Data

 Go to the Dash home page of your choosing (see list above).
 Log into Dash.
 Do this by one of the following routes: